bogdanrbucur/task-tracker/README.md

 - [ ] Email notifications for comment @mentions, re-opened tasks, task completion, task assigned
 - [ ] Sonner toast notifications when emails are sent
 - [ ] Email notifications for overdue tasks (10 days)
+- [ ] If saving new user as admin, pop-up to confirm the action